 The ordinary meaning of the word “inventory” is the only way to restrict the language.
 This interpretive technique excludes cash balances even though cash is property the cost or value of which is relevant to the computation of business income.
 One might view Justice Noël as having read down the definition of inventory to exclude property held for speculative purposes, such as Kruger’s derivatives.

 A complicating factor for this view is that the ITA’s definition of “inventory” under s.248 suggests that the ITA’s definition is the sole, exclusive meaning of the word as it applies in the statute.
 This interpretation of the law of statutory interpretation is consistent with Parliament’s subsequent amendments, which left intact the definition of inventory under s.248 by introducing s.10(15).
-That section excludes derivative forward agreements from the application of s.10.
+That subsection excludes derivative forward agreements from the application of s.10.
 On this view, one should interpret the definition of “inventory” literally.
 Yet, this view disregards the Supreme Court’s explicit statement that the words of a statute are always to be read in their ordinary and grammatical sense i.e. according to their ordinary meaning, which is a contextual reading.

 Ultimately, the case is decided and Parliament has acted, so it is difficult to tell how courts will interpret “inventory” going forward.
 It is also difficult to tell how much precedential value Justice Noël’s reasoning has.
-What is clear, however, is that the reasoning is consistent with the Canadian approach to statutory interpretation and textual analysis.
+What is clearer, however, is that the reasoning is consistent with the Canadian approach to statutory interpretation and textual analysis.

 The point here is that it is important to distinguish between ordinary meaning and plain meaning, and reading in and reading down.
 Whether one should read the words according to their ordinary or plain meaning is a difficult question, as highlighted by the Supreme Court’s statements above and the different way in which courts have approached textual analysis.
 In the trial decision, Justice Rip read the words plainly, disregarding the ordinary meaning of the text, in contrast to Justice Noël’s approach.
 As for reading in and reading down, the two are subtly distinct.
 At appeal, Justice Noël characterized the remedy as reading words into the statute, in my respectful view, potentially mischaracterizing the decision as an unjustifiable judicial amendment, rather than a justifiable judicial paraphrase.
 Simply changing the word “in” to “down” could have made Justice Noël’s decision more palatable.

 I hope this note highlights the effect of the characterization of an issue, as well as the effect of subtle differences in the meaning of different words or terms.
 Mark-to-market, mark-to-model, fair value, and fair market value are complex accounting terms that are different from each other, as are reading in and reading down.
 Sometimes, one uses them interchangeably.
-But it is crucial to be precise when using technical terms, as conflation or confusion can arise, leading to adverse outcomes for a client’s case.
+But it is crucial to be precise when using technical terms, as misunderstandings can arise, leading to adverse outcomes for a client’s case.

 Below is a brief introduction to Parliament’s amendments and proposals following Kruger.